modular-magician/terraform-provider-google-beta/website/docs/r/pubsub_subscription.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `deletion_protection` - (Optional) Whether Terraform will be prevented from destroying the subscription.
+Defaults to false.
+When the field is set to true in Terraform state, a `terraform apply` or `terraform destroy` that would delete the subscription will fail.